Page 5 - Magento 2 User Guide

 3. Press the Image Insert tool in your editor, add the banner, and don't forget

-So, in this article, you'll learn about the basic shipping settings in Magento 2 and review all default Magento 2 shipping methods.
+In this guide, you'll learn about the basic shipping settings in Magento 2, review all default Magento shipping options, and discover tips for effective shipping methods management.

 Magento 2 related products are one of the best in-built tools to boost sales and improve the customer shopping experience.
 It is also a great way to increase the average order value and encourage customers to buy more.
 When managed properly, Magento related products can yield outstanding results.